Employee incentive programs – why introducing a new healthy behaviour, and making it stick, is challenging.

 As more organisations focus on helping their employees adopt new healthy habits, they turn to incentives to help make those changes a little easier.
 Eighty-eight percent of companies report having employee incentive programs, and 78 percent of those companies have three or more.

 Incentives for Employees: Yea or Nay?

 Despite their prevalence, a debate lingers as to whether or not employee incentive programs prove effective in engaging employees in improving their health and wellbeing.
-Virgin Pulse guides organizations in incentive program design best practices based on more than a decade of research.
-The Virgin Pulse platform emphasizes incentives for employees by focusing upon two fundamental types of motivation:
+Virgin Pulse guides organisations in incentive program design best practices based on more than a decade of research.
+The Virgin Pulse platform emphasises incentives for employees by focusing upon two fundamental types of motivation:

 - Intrinsic: motivation that stems from internal rewards – engaging in an activity simply for the pleasure of it

 - Extrinsic: motivation that stems from an external reward – engaging in an activity to earn a prize

 Research conducted by the Virgin Pulse Institute reveals that the most effective incentives to increase wellbeing program reach (the percentage of eligible employees who actively use the platform) include:

 - Free devices